vinipx/pools-network/x/poolsnetwork/README.md

 <br>

 # Pools module
-The pools module is managing all network wide messages like createing operators, delegation, create pools and more.
+The pools module is managing all network wide messages like creating operators, delegation, create pools and more.